tidymodels/filtro/README.md

 `filtro` is tidy tools to apply filter-based supervised feature selection methods.
-These methods score and rank feature relevance using metrics such as p-values, correlation, importance scores, and more.
+These methods score and rank feature relevance using metrics such as p-values, correlation, feature importance, information gain, and more.

 The package provides functions to rank and select a top proportion or number of features using built-in methods and the